Q -- Is financing available?

 High-powered, two-stage compressors need piston cup replacements every two to three years, depending on usage.
 Small low-flow, low-pressure compressors need less frequent piston cup replacement.

 The HVO Standard compressor, for example, runs for a long time without the need for maintenance.
-In the 6-year history of HVO, we have replaced a total of 3 piston cups for this compressor.
-By year 7, we expect that some customers will need to spend 20 minutes and roughly $9.00 to replace a piston cup.
-The only studio so far to need piston cups for an HVO Standard compressor was running 12-hour shifts, 6 days a week for 4 years.
-They saved more than $100,000 on O2 since buying the HVO system, so it’s fair to say they were happy to pay a few dollars to fix their compressor.
+In the history of HVO, we have replaced very few piston cups for this compressor.
+When service is needed, customers will need to spend 20 minutes and roughly $9 to replace a piston cup*.
+One customer that needed piston cups for an HVO Standard compressor was running 12-hour shifts, 6 days a week for 4 years.
+They saved more than $100,000 on oxygen since buying the HVO system, so it’s fair to say they were happy to pay a few dollars to fix their compressor.

 The Mighty Mite and the MAX have powerful, 2-stage compressors.
-Not only do they compress to 150 PSI, they maintain roughly the same compression rate throughout the cycle, which is really important.
-It means that your concentrators are working at their full flow rate, even when they’re pushing against the back pressure in the tank.
-The Mighty Mite is a custom 2-stage Thomas.
-The MAX is a large 2-stage Gast.
+Not only do they compress to 150 PSI, they maintain roughly the same compression rate throughout the cycle.
+This means that your concentrators are working at their full flow rate, even when they’re pushing against the back pressure in the tank.
+The Mighty Mite is a custom 2-stage Thomas compressor.
+The MAX is a large 2-stage Gast compressor.